dune73/nginx-modsec-crs/tutorial-8/README.md

 It is difficult to provide real production logs for an exercise due to all the sensitive data in the logs.
 So, I went and created false positives from scratch.
 With the Core Rule Set 2.2.x, this would have been simple, but with the 3.0 release (CRS3), most of the false positives in the default install are now gone.
 What I did was set the CRS to Paranoia Level 4 and then install a local Drupal site.
 I then published a couple of articles and then read the articles in the browser.
 Rinse and repeat up to 10,000 requests.

-Drupal and the core rules are not really in a loving relationship.
+Drupal and the Core Rule Set not really in a loving relationship.
 Whenever the two software packages meet, they tend to have a falling out with each other, since the CRS is so pedantic and Drupal's habit of having square brackets in parameter names drives the CRS crazy.
 However, the default CRS3 installation at Paranoia Level 1, and especially the new optional exclusion rules for Drupal (see the `crs-setup.conf` file and [this blog post](https://www.netnea.com/cms/2016/11/22/securing-drupal-with-modsecurity-and-the-core-rule-set-crs3/) for details), wards off almost all of the remaining false positives with a core Drupal installation.

 But things look completely different when you do not use these exclusion rules and if you raise the Paranoia Level to 4, you will get plenty of false positives.
 For the 10,000 requests in my test run, I received over 27,000 false alarms.
 That should do for a training session.

-###Step 1: Defining a Policy to Fight False Positives
+### Step 1: Defining a Policy to Fight False Positives

 The problem with false positives is that if you are unlucky, they flood you like an avalanche and you do not know where to start the clean up.
 What you need is a plan and there is no official documentation proposing one.
 So here we go: This is my recommended approach to fighting false alarms: